-When compiling a C++ project in release with optimizations, the compiler sometimes doesn't show the right object information.
+When compiling a C++ project in release with optimizations, the debugger sometimes doesn't show the right object information.

-The local variables are usually the first to go, and many times the
+The local variables are usually the first to go, and some times, the

-this object's information are lost to the debugger.
+this object's information is lost to the debugger.

 The reason is that the compiler uses the available hardware registers to hold the information, and uses optimizations to avoid allocation of local variables.

 In this tip, I'll show how to use Visual Studio's tools to see where the information is held.